SupeRuier/awesome-active-learning/contents/batch_mode.md

 - [Bootstrapping for Batch Active Sampling [2021, KDD]](https://dl.acm.org/doi/pdf/10.1145/3447548.3467076)

+# Unintentionally Diverse the Instances

+Without define diversity, many other works accomplish this goal non-explicitly.
+Their purpose usually isn't about the similarity in a batch.

 ## Representativeness

 Make sure the selected instances are more consistent to the true distribution.
-Many works in the [representativeness-impart sampling](contents/pb_classification.md#representativeness-impart-sampling) could be considered as this batch selection approach.
+Many works in the [representativeness-impart sampling](../contents/pb_classification.md#representativeness-impart-sampling) could be considered as this batch selection approach.

 - Information Condensing Active Learning [2021]:
   Measure the strength of the dependency between a candidate batch of points and the unlabeled set.